mic-max/assignments/sysc3303/A1/readme.md

 # Assignment 1 - Mini "TFTP" System

+This project implements a three-process client-server architecture with the addition of proxies.
+It makes the use of DatagramSockets and DatagramPackets to transfer byte arrays between seperate machines over UDP/IP.

 ## Files
 - Server.java: Replies to any valid TFTP requests with either 0301 or 0400